Now that the holidays are over and the New Year is here, it’s time to start planning for summer camp!

 By now, the list should be focused on a few top contenders, and it’s time to choose!
 If you still have a list of two or three options, availability may be the deciding factor.
 Be sure to keep in mind any other events on your calendar, like summer vacations or existing family obligations.

 Each year, STEMful holds summer camps at our location in San Francisco for children ages 3.5 to 9.5, with pre- and aftercare options to fit your schedule.
+This year, we are also offering Mini Camps.
+These half-day camps are perfect to introduce kids to camp without a full-day commitment, easing them into the camp experience before summer.
 We encourage you to visit our PlaySpace with your child to see for yourself what we offer.
-Sign up for emails to be notified of our presales, usually announced each January, to reserve your child’s spot.
+Sign up for emails to be notified of our presales to reserve your child’s spot.
+This year, save up to $150 when you reserve between January 5 and February 23!1